Eastern MA Amateur Shares November QST Cover Plaque Award

 Hello to all…

-A reminder that the monthly ARES Net for July is rapidly approaching.
-The monthly ARES Net for July is Monday July 7th, 2008, at 8:30 PM on the MMRA Repeater system.
+A reminder that the monthly ARES Net for May is rapidly approaching.
+The monthly ARES Net for May is Monday May 3rd, 2010, at 8:30 PM on the MMRA Repeater system.
 This is after the RACES Nets earlier in the evening.
+For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site and the repeaters that will be linked in will be through Hub 1:

 Make the first Monday of the month, “Emergency Communications Night” and check into your local RACES Net and then check into the ARES Net on the MMRA Repeater System.
 We look forward to your participation and remember, we are always looking for Net Controls to run the ARES Net.